ny64/ovpn-speed-test/README.rst

 OpenVPN Speedtest
 -----------------

-Python3 script to rank your openvpn configuration files by download speed.
+Python3 script to rank your openvpn configuration files by download and or upload speed.
 Put them all in a folder, maybe use nordvpn's downloaded folder or something and get the download speed stored into a text file.
 Only works for linux rn.
 And mac I guess.